isomerpages/moe-yishuntownsec/pages/contact-us.md

   - content:
       - phone: ""
       - email: ytss@moe.edu.sg
-      - other: "For any feedback and enquiries, please drop us an email. "
+      - other: For any feedback and enquiries, please drop us an email.
     title: "Email:"
   - content:
       - phone: +65 6755 9112